- Who Will Be There?

 - What If I Cannot Make Any of the Dates in May?

-- If I don’t attend registration until June, will there be a problem getting the classes I need/want?
+- If I don’t attend until July, will there be a problem getting the classes I need/want?
 Is this a “first come first serve?”

 - Disability Services